Dirona pellucida (Hurst, 1966)

 Description: As with other members of suborder Arminacea, the anus is not on the midline of the dorsum but instead is on a conspicuous papilla on the posterior third of the right side of the dorsum.
 The rhinophores have no sheath and cannot be completely retracted.
 This species is orange to reddish orange with scattered white spots.
 Each of the flattened, leaflike cerata has a white line on it which becomes wider as it approaches the tip.
 It has an oral (frontal) veil but there is no white line around the front of the frontal veil.
 The rhinophores are lamellate and orange to reddish.
 Adults are from 3 to 12 cm long.

-Geographical Range: King Island, Alaska to Puget Sound.
+Geographical Range: King Island, Alaska south to Oregon, plus Siberian coast.

 Depth Range: Shallow subtidal